Blue Mountains Day Trip By Car: Sydney Driving Itinerary & Guide

 Also in Blackheath is the Rhododendron Garden (best in early Spring) and the fabulous Victory Antique Centre.

-If you need coffee at this point, I suggest either Anonymous or the General Store on the Great Western Highway opposite the train station.
+For coffee, try the General Store on the Great Western Highway opposite the train station.

 Lincoln Rock